The term paper should have been handed in in the semester before last...

 The constant guilty conscience of not having done enough for your studies...

-Does this sound familiar?
+Does that sound familiar?

-Using the example of a specific study project, e.g. term paper, exam, master's thesis, various techniques for successful time and work planning are learned in the weekly group meetings moderated by us.
+Using the example of a specific study project, e.g. term paper, exam, Master's thesis, various techniques for successful time and work planning are learned in the weekly group meetings moderated by us.
 Over a maximum period of ten months, the group members support each other in practicing and adhering to certain rules with the aim of developing a study behavior that is satisfactory for them.

 Group leader: Jan Hamborg